Hydroelectric power plant in Włocławek: Environmental impact of the power plant

 The reservoir was built on the area of the former natural river system, which can still be found on the Vistula between Wyszogród and Płock.
 Flooding of this part of the river caused the loss of many valuable habitats of plants and animals residing in this type of environment.

-One of the many effects of the construction was the fact that it made almost impossible for anadromous fish to wander up the Vistula river basin.
+One of the many effects of the construction was that it made almost impossible for anadromous fish to wander up the Vistula river basin.
 During the last reconstruction of the dam the fish pass was rebuilt.
 According to the person responsible for its functioning, the fish pass works much better than the old structure, and the computer system scans, monitors, and registers all flowing fish, collecting data on their quantity and species.
 In addition to the negative effects of the construction of the power plant, positive environmental changes should also be noted in the areas surrounding the dam.
 Water damming has improved the water supply in areas with low precipitation.
 It is commonly assumed that the energy coming from the dam is clean in the sense of no emission of poisonous or greenhouse gases.

 However, according to some activists fighting for environmental protection (including Adam Wajrak), the dam is far from being ecological.
-Some also argue that in terms of greenhouse gas emissions, the existence of the hydroelectric power plant in Włocławek has a significant impact on the environment - due to the significant amount of organic matter in the reservoir, it emits about 400 mg/m² of methane per day.
+Some also argue that in terms of greenhouse gas emissions, the existence of the hydroelectric power plant in Włocławek has a significant impact on the environment – due to the significant amount of organic matter in the reservoir, it emits about 400 mg/m² of methane per day.

 Rebuilding of the fish pass

 In 1970, a year after the completion of the dam, a fish pass with a flow of 0.935 m3/s was launched, consisting of 33 chambers.
-The research carried out in the years 1971-1974 showed that fish can overcome the barrage, but the number of sea trout using the fish pass is disproportionately small in relation to the size of the stock.
+The research carried out in the years 1971–1974 showed that fish can overcome the barrage, but the number of sea trout using the fish pass is disproportionately small in relation to the size of the stock.
 Over time, the conditions of the fish pass worsened.
 During the first two years from its launch, deep erosion of the channel caused the bed to drop by 2.5 m.
 The situation was to be improved by a stone threshold, which was built at the entrance to the fish pass to stop the erosion.
-However, on the basis of research carried out in the years 1998-2004, it turned out that this solution worsened the location of the entrance to the pass.
+However, on the basis of research carried out in the years 1998–2004, it turned out that this solution worsened the location of the entrance to the pass.
 As a result, only 3.5% of the fish entering the pass could swim through the whole structure.

 In 2014, the pass was rebuilt and, according to reports, the migration of sea trout and vimba improved.
 The new fish pass consists of 60 chambers, a flow rate of 0.59 m3/s and a slope between chambers equal to 0.22 m (for comparison, the slope in the old pass was 0.4 m).